Mangrove Cay Club, Andros South, Bahamas

 Ideal fly fishing on Andros Island

-Andros Island, the Bonefish Mecca of the Bahamas.
-The Bonefish Capital of the world.
-Talk to any fisherman that has an interest in saltwater fly fishing and they will tell you that Andros Island is home to some of the largest bonefish in the world.
+Andros Island is the bonefish Mecca of the Bahamas and the bonefish capital of the world.
+Talk to any fisherman who has an interest in saltwater fly fishing and they will tell you that Andros Island is home to some of the largest bonefish on the planet.

-A glance at a map of Andros reveals more bonefish habitat than any other island of the Bahamas.
-The location of Mangrove Cay Club on the north shore of Mangrove Cay is smack in the middle of it all, giving them access to the North, Middle and South Bights, the eastern flats and the West Side of Andros, all without ever having to trailer a boat to a launch site or take you on a bone crushing ride in the open ocean.
+A glance at a map of Andros reveals more bonefish habitat than any other island in the Bahamas.
+Mangrove Cay Club’s location on the north shore of Mangrove Cay is smack in the middle of it all, giving access to the North, Middle and South Bights, the eastern flats and the West Side of Andros, without ever having to trailer a boat to a launch site or take a bone crushing ride in the open ocean.

-Andros bonefish are plentyful and double digit fish landed every season
+Andros bonefish are plentiful and double digit fish are landed every season

-Andros bonefish are plentiful and average 3 to 5 pounds with regular appearances of fish 6 to 10 pounds.
-Several 11, 12 and 13 pound fish are landed every season.
+Andros bonefish are plentiful and average three to five pounds with regular appearances of fish in the six to ten pound range.
+Several 11, 12 and 13lb fish are landed every season.
 One huge flat on the West Side of Andros has been labelled “The Land of the Giants” and justifiably so.
 Good numbers of very large fish can be found here on a consistent basis.
-Bonefish are seen in schools of anywhere from a few fish to very large numbers, often in the hundreds.
+Bonefish are seen in schools of anything from a few fish to very large numbers, often in the hundreds.
 Large fish tend to travel in singles and doubles although they can hang out in large schools with smaller fish.

 Spacious duplex cottages with a view of the bight from the porch

-Accommodation is in four spacious duplex cottages designed for privacy and minimal intrusion from neighbors and a main lodge designed for conviviality.
+Accommodation at Mangrove Cay Club is in four spacious duplex cottages designed for privacy and minimal intrusion from neighbours.
 Each of the four cottages is divided into two suites, separated by a thick soundproof wall.
 The eight suites all have high cypress ceilings and a bedroom with two queen sized beds, a sitting room, an oversize bathroom and a private porch overlooking the Middle Bight.

 The club can accommodate a maximum of 16 guests.
-It is a short walk to the main lodge.
+It is a short walk from the cottages to the main lodge which is a convivial spot for a post fishing drink.
 The lodge is open with a large bar and sitting area at one end and the dining area and entrance to the kitchen at the other.

 The dining area opens out on to a large veranda overlooking Middle Bight followed by a few steps down to the attractive wooden dock.
 This dock is where guests are picked up each morning and dropped off in the afternoon.
-Chef Ike Moore is outstanding having been at Mangrove Cay for over 10 years, and most dinner menus are based on fresh local seafood.
-He practices healthful cooking such as limiting fried foods, serving most seafood grilled or poached and using only fresh fruits and vegetables.
-He also offer classic cuisine, Bahamian favorites and indulgent deserts such Iyke’s well known Key Lime Pie.
+Chef Ike Moore is outstanding and has been at Mangrove Cay for over 10 years.
+His healthy cooking features grilled seafood and plenty of fresh fruit and vegetables, although he will also tempt you with classic Bahamian favourites and indulgent deserts such Ike’s well known Key Lime Pie.